|

 chips.

-• Bin Sorting – Manufacturers test chips to see how well they
+• Bin Sorting – Manufacturers test chips as they are produced to see

-perform.
-Chips that meet higher performance standards are often sold as premium
+how well they perform.
+Chips that meet higher performance standards are often sold as

 Since silicon production is influenced by numerous variables—like